being australian » about » the project » how it started

 An Australian 'New World Symphony'

-Over subsequent weeks and months, Doug began making notes about a musical work that could become Australia's equivalent of Antonín Dvorák's Symphony of the New World became for Americans over 150 years ago.
+Over subsequent weeks and months, Doug made notes outlining a musical work that could become Australia's equivalent of Antonín Dvorák's Symphony of the New World became for Americans over 150 years ago.
+(He would later discuss the idea with three of Australia's top composers and obtain their endorsement for its production.)

-But rather than settle for an Australian version of Dvorák's instrumental anthology, it seemed that the music should somehow reflect the contemporary character of a country and its population as it shows up in people's everyday experiences of both.
+But rather than settle for an Australian version of Dvorák's instrumental anthology, it seemed the music should somehow imitate Australia and Australianness reflected through everyday experiences people have that feel 'Australian'.

-In this way, it seemed that music inspired by the reality of people's experiences would be more interesting and valuable than music preoccupied by interpretations of 'values' or 'national identity'.
+In this way, it seemed that music inspired by the reality of people's experiences would be more interesting and valuable than music that was somehow cliche, jingoistic or subservient to fashionable opinions about 'values' or 'national identity'.

 Genesis of the film

-At first, it seemed a combination of historic and contemporary footage was the answer.
+At first, a combination of historic and contemporary footage was considered.
 But this approach seemed potentially jingoistic and fraught with risk over decisions about what to show and what to exclude in order to do justice to the brief.
-Also, it seemed it would yield a result amounting to little more than another 'history lesson' of a type already done in different forms by others.
+Also, it seemed it would end up being little more than another 'history lesson' of a type already done in different forms by others.
 So, the approach was abandoned.

-Instead, it became clear that imagery about Australians today – a contemporary album of the time - would be far more interesting.
+Instead, it became clear that imagery about Australians today – a contemporary album of the time and diary for future generations - would be far more interesting.

-It also made sense that since the project would involve people's personal reflections, they should have the opportunity to directly influence the imagery chosen for final production of a documentary work that is ultimately about them.
+It also made sense that the project involve people's personal reflections and sentiments, providing them with the opportunity to directly influence the imagery audiences might see and which would influence the orchestration.

 Giving everyone a say in the outcome

-With the decision made to allow people to 'play director' for the final production, a method had to be found to democratise their involvement in choosing the substance of the resulting film and music so that both might be received as the most authentic representation of their sentiments as possible.
+With the decision made to allow people to 'play director' for the final production, a method had to be found to democratise their involvement in choosing the final imagery and music so that both might be received as the most authentic representation of their sentiments as possible.

-Thankfully, the Internet had matured since concept first took shape in 1994 ~ it was clear that a website would be ideal for harvesting both stories (personal experiences of being Australian) and ideas as to which stories should influence production.
+Thankfully, the Internet matured since the concept first took shape in 1994 because it quickly became clear that a website would be essential for gathering both stories of people's experiences that feel Australian and ideas for ways submissions could shape production.

 After all, a film built around people’s recollections of moments occuring naturally in 'Australian' contexts would seem to be the best way to distil collective feelings people have about being Australian.